turinese10/.dotfiles/README.md

 FONTSIZE="16x32"
 ```

-### i3exit
+### /usr/bin scripts

-Original i3 exit and blurlock scripts from [manjaro repo](https://gitlab.manjaro.org/packages/extra/i3exit)
+The original i3 exit and blurlock scripts from [manjaro repo](https://gitlab.manjaro.org/packages/extra/i3exit)
+The original i3scrot script can be found here: https://github.com/pazuzu156/i3scrot/tree/master
-They can be installed using the i3exit_install.sh script in the .scripts directory
+They can be installed using the install_bin.sh script in the .scripts directory

 Add the following by running `sudo visudo` to allow i3exit to work
 ```